Energy Institute’s Community Initiative Award

 It is a real honour to receive such fantastic recognition from the energy industry for the work we do to help lift people out of poverty through renewable energy.
 What inspires us most about this model is that communities that are often forgotten become proud owners and managers of their own utility system that dramatically transforms their lives.

-If you want to find out more about our past and ongoing work in Kenya, follow the link below:
+Read more about our past and ongoing work in Kenya by clicking the button below.